-Dr. Liu is an experienced materials engineer, specializing in electronics interconnect materials, processes and inspection/failure analysis.
+Dr. Liu is an experienced materials engineer, specializing in electronics interconnect materials, processes and failure analysis.

 He has both MS and PhD degrees in Metallurgical Engineering from University of Wisconsin-Madison.
 With over 20 years of experience in the field of electronic components and circuit boards, Dr. Liu is an IPC certified inspector in surface and cross-sectional inspection and types of defects that impact the reliability and durability of electronic products.